Moayad-Ahmed/Reusable-Verification-Framework-for-Deep-Learning-Accelerators-using-PyUVM-COCOtb-and-PSS/README.md

-# Reusable Verification Framework for Deep Learning Accelerators using PyUVM, COCOtb and PSS
+# Reusable Verification Framework for Deep Learning Accelerators using PyUVM, Cocotb and PSS

 This repository presents a project focused on the development of a reusable, scalable, and portable verification framework for Deep Neural Network (DNN) hardware accelerators.
 The primary goal is to significantly reduce the verification effort required across different DNN accelerator designs by introducing a generic and modular testbench architecture.